aaronstevenwhite/ProjectionExperiments/README.md

 ### materials/

 This directory contains all the materials needed to run each of the three experiments.
+If you are interested in replicating or extending the acceptability judgment and generalized semantic discrimination judgment (triad) experiments and would like to use these materials, please contact Aaron Steven White.
+These two experiments were run in 2012 and can be deployed in a more streamlined fashion, which the authors would be happy to assist other researchers with.

 ### data/